mwcproject/docs/guides/receive_http_ngrok_qt-wallet.md

   <br />
   <br />

-  - By default, the HTTP listener is disable, as you can see below.
+  - By default, the HTTP listener is disabled, as you can see below.

   ![httpdisable](/static/img/gui1.png "HTTP listener offline")